SpeWnz/distributed-airolib-ng/README.md

 <ul>
 <li>"Safe multithread": The script will prevent you from launching more airolib-ng instances than your core count.</li>
 <li>Batch limit: it is possible to batch only a maximum amout of chunk if specified.</li>
-<li>(TODO) Continuous polling: clients will keep looking for new jobs from the server, never shutting down.
-Ideal in situations where clients are always online.</li>
+<li>Continuous polling: clients will keep looking for new jobs from the server, never shutting down.
+Ideal in situations where clients are always online (for example, when clients are executed as a background service).</li>
 <li>(TODO) Aircrack-ng adapter: a script that can ingest all of the db chunks and crack the password.</li>
 <li>(TODO) Keyboard interrupt handling for the client.</li>